briansegs/fsnd-casting-project/readme.md

 # Full Stack Casting Agency API Capstone Project

-Casting Agency API.
-This is my capstone project for the Full Stack Web Development Nanodegree in Udacity.
-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+This Casting Agency API is an artist and movie management tool that gives members of a casting agency different levels of access to information based on their role in the company.

-For this project, I used Auth0 for role based access control, built out the data models to power the API endpoints, tested those endpoints by building a Python file and unittest, and then deployed the project to Heroku.
+For this project, I used Auth0 for role based access control, built out the data models to power the API endpoints, tested those endpoints by building a Python Unittest file, and then deployed the project to Heroku.

 You can see the site live [Here](https://fsnd-casting-project.herokuapp.com/)